Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/record-a-call-with-split-audio.md

 # Record a call with split audio

-A Code Snippet that shows how to answer an incoming call and set it up to record the conversation legs separately, then connect the call.
+A code snippet that shows how to answer an incoming call and set it up to record the conversation legs separately, then connect the call.
 When the call is completed, the `eventUrl` you specify in the `record` action of the NCCO will receive a webhook including the URL of the recording for download.